jackpal/jackpal.github.io/_posts/2022-06-05-cs-admissions-fall-2022.md

 title: CS admissions, Fall 2022
 ---

-tl/dr advice to kids and parents aiming for admission to a top-20 undergraduate CS program in 2022-2023:
+tl/dr advice to kids and parents aiming for admission to a good undergraduate CS program in 2022-2023:

 + Research what your target schools are looking for.
 + Calculate the cost/benefit ratio.